open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 | `big5`     | The Big5 Chinese character encoding                              |

 Other less common encodings are supported on a best-effort basis.
 See [https://www.iana.org/assignments/character-sets/character-sets.xhtml](https://www.iana.org/assignments/character-sets/character-sets.xhtml) for other encodings available.

+### Header Metadata Parsing

+To enable header metadata parsing, the `filelog.allowHeaderMetadataParsing` feature gate must be set.

+If set, the file input operator will attempt to read a header from the start of the file.
+Each header line must match the `header.line_start_pattern` pattern.
+After the header is fully read, the full multiline header is set to the `body` of an entry, and emitted into an embedded pipeline specified by `header.metadata_operators`.
+Any attributes on the resultant entry from the embedded pipeline will be used as initial attributes for any log lines emitted from this file.

+Header lines are not emitted to the output operator.

 ## Additional Terminology and Features